MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-overview.md

   The *order to cash* process can be upstream to the *project to profit* process, if your organization sells tangible items that lead to a larger project.
 For example, installation or warranty that is related to a tangible product.

-- **Product and service lifecycle management**
+- **Design to retire**

   This process can be an upstream process in two senses.

   1. When you define the details for your project contract lines, or estimate projects, you can add items to the estimate.
-But first, you must configure the *product and service lifecycle management* process.
+But first, you must configure the *design to retire* process.

   2. Product lifecycle management might initiate a project to create or revise a product.